 Commercial ferret diets and feeding recommendations have come a long way in the past few years, but we still need to ask what is the best diet for pet ferrets.
 The situation has only been exacerbated by massive concerns over the safety of ingredients used in pet food manufacturing as a result of recalls in 2007.

-I won't make recommendations of one method of feeding over another, as I believe in the end it is up to each owner to make a decision based on information that is available.
-I also know that in the end, the choice will often come down to the comfort levels of the owners, convenience, and comfort with food handling and safety issues.
-It is not my intent to get into a debate over the best way to feed or condemn anyone's choices.
+We won't make recommendations of one method of feeding over another, as we believe in the end it is up to each owner to make a decision based on information that is available.
+We also know that in the end, the choice will often come down to the comfort levels of the owners, convenience, and comfort with food handling and safety issues.
+It is not our intent to get into a debate over the best way to feed or condemn anyone's choices.

-Before we start, I want to make some disclaimers and disclosures: I am not a nutritionist, nor a ferret owner.
-I do feed my other pets processed foods.
+Before we start, we want to make some disclaimers and disclosures: the author is not a nutritionist, nor a ferret owner and does feed their other pets processed foods.